khalilxfl/real-estate-app-project/ReadMe.md

 ### Real Estate App Description

-This is a real estate web application built using React and Vite.
+This is a full-stack real estate web application built using React and Vite for the frontend and an Express.js server for the backend.
 The app utilizes a postman mock API to make calls for property listings.
 The Google Maps API is used to show locations of the properties on a map.

+### Features
+- **Form Verification**: Ensure data integrity with client-side form validation.
+- **Filtering Options**: Easily refine property search results based on criteria such as bedrooms.
+- **Property Listings**: View detailed information about available properties.
+- **Interactive Map**: Utilize Google Maps API integration to visually locate properties.
+- **Mock API Integration**: Utilize a Postman mock API for realistic property data.
+- **Server-Side Communication**: Interact with the server via localhost to access additional information.
+- **Details Page**: Access additional property information and location details by clicking on property images.
+The map shows up to provide a visual representation of the property's location.
+- **Single-Page Application**: Seamlessly navigate between different views without page reloads.
+- **Routing**: Implement client-side routing with React Router for a smooth user experience.
+- **Component-Based Architecture**: Build a modular application using React components for efficient development and maintenance.
+- **Props Passing**: Pass data and functionality between components using props for a cohesive user experience.

 ### Demo
 ![Demo2](https://github.com/khalilxfl/real-estate-app-project/assets/139386338/700cc4e5-4cee-4f85-8a07-315669c59c5a)

+A smoother demo can be found at: https://imgur.com/5jyZzjM.gif

 ### How to Run